-Low construction and operating costs have been among Ukraine’s key draws for international resource companies, largely driven by excellent major infrastructure, including railway, power lines and ports, coupled with a highly skilled, relatively low-cost labour pool.
-Black Iron’s independent economic assessment projects that the company will be able to produce ultra high grade 68 percent iron content product in the country for as little as US$31 per ton.
-As of this writing, lower grade 62 percent iron ore is selling for US$94 per ton, and 65 percent iron for US$107 per ton.
+Low construction and operating costs have been among Ukraine’s key draws for international resource companies, largely driven by excellent major infrastructure, including railway, power lines and ports, coupled with a highly-skilled, relatively low-cost labor pool.
+Black Iron’s independent economic assessment projects that the company will be able to produce ultra high-grade 68 percent iron content product in the country for as little as US$31 per ton.

 Miners not concerned with Eastern Ukraine conflict

 Since 2014, investment in Ukraine has been complicated by the ongoing conflict along the country’s eastern border between Ukrainian and Russian forces.
 This border region has significant strategic importance.

 Importantly for mining companies invested in Ukraine, the conflict has been ongoing since 2014 and is expected to remain localized entirely within the Eastern border, well away from where the majority of the mining currently occurs in Central Ukraine.
 Russia’s interest in the Ukrainian territory, which is largely ethnically Russian, is strategic, and other Ukrainian territories do not hold the same strategic value for Russia or NATO.